billandalex/billandalex.github.io/_posts/2016-09-18-git-deploy.markdown

 summary: A summary of how git deploy is used on this project
 ---

-Git is often seen as a solution for version control, but it can also be be used to automatically and securely deploy code.
+Git is often seen as a solution for version control, but it can also be used to automatically and securely deploy code.
 For the Banda Theme, we're using this PHP deploy script: <https://github.com/markomarkovic/simple-php-git-deploy>

 Here's the abstract three-step flow of the git deploy: